vigneshwaran1223/myprojects/README.md

-Basic Python ATM simulator, showcasing objectoriented programming concepts for balance inquiries, deposits, and withdrawals, with user interaction via command-line interface
+Basic Python ATM simulator, with object-oriented programming(OOPS), featuring functionalities for balance inquiries, deposits, and withdrawals, and interacted with users through a command-line interface.